metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ***

-    This command gives all connector related issues and warning. this will show the connector error and warnings which are generally displayed in installed integrations page.
+    This command gives all integrations related issues and warning. this will show the integrations error and warnings which are generally displayed in installed integrations page.